 Arrangements for the baptism of a child must be made directly with the priest, Father Kosmas.
-While our church is closed for regular services, please email Father Kosmas, clearly stating your name, the child’s name and age, and your preferred date for the baptism.
-Unless there are exceptional circumstances, you should give at least three weeks’ notice of your preferred date.
+Please complete this form, and send it to Father Kosmas by email.
+Unless there are exceptional circumstances, you must give at least three weeks’ notice of your preferred date.

 Father Kosmas will discuss all the arrangements with you and will give you a written confirmation of the date and time.
 Please wait for this confirmation before making any other arrangements such as telling your family and friends, booking a venue for a baptism party, etc.

 The Church does not ‘sell’ sacraments, so no specific fee is charged by the priest to perform the baptism.
 The Archdiocese makes a charge to issue a Certificate of Baptism: a fee of £60 is payable.
 If your family would find it difficult to pay this, please speak to Father Kosmas: we do not want any child to go unbaptized, or for their baptism to be delayed because of cost.